ugoproto/ugo_py_doc/docs/Learn Python the Hard Way.md

     3
     6

-## Exercise 34, Accessing Elements of Lists
+# Exercise 34, Accessing Elements of Lists

-~ list, list of lists, lists in list, exit, program~
+<sub>list, list of lists, lists in list, exit, program</sub>

 - Let's build a scenario; functions leading to other functions.
 - `def gold_room():`